ISAITB/docs-itb-ta/source/systemAdministration/index.rst

 Within such rich content it is possible to include additional **resources**, either as displayed images or download links.
 Typical examples are logos, diagrams, and links to documents.
-When referring to such resources, you may either point to external sources (e.g. a public documentation site for your project) or to resources defined internally within the test bed.
+When referring to such resources, you may either point to external sources (e.g. a public documentation site for your project) or to resources defined internally within the Test Bed.
 The configuration and use of such resources is addressed in the current section.

 .. note::
   **Community-specific resources**: It is also possible for you and community administrators to define :ref:`community-specific resources <community__manage_resources>` available to connected community users.